- Arnaud Desplechin

 - Release Date

 Arnaud Desplechin’s rich, intellectually lofty exploration of family in A Christmas Tale does not contain what some would call The Christmas Spirit.
 There are no twinkling lights or carols sung, no children running down the stairs to open presents the morning of.
-This is not a joyous film, but it is joyous in the way it represents the layers to a family, slyly exposing how, when families get together around Christmastime, problems are veiled, albeit faintly so.
+This is not a joyous film, but it is joyous in the way it represents the layers of a family, slyly exposing how, when families get together around Christmastime, problems are veiled, albeit faintly so.
 The gathering of otherwise estranged groupings of relatives causes quiet consideration of how they relate to one another, offering an emotionally confusing scenario that cannot be reconciled even in the deepest reflection.
 As a result, the holiday curiously brings a feeling of togetherness along with a profound sense of isolation.

 You either identify with that interpretation of the holidays or you don’t, and your capacity for enjoying this film depends largely on your ability to relate to Desplechin’s understanding of how families behave.
 Indeed, some viewers will simply dismiss the characters as melodramatic snobs, distant and unbelievably rude to one another.
 The characters will seem obscure and confusing, and their behavior frustrating and ambiguous.
 Others will unreservedly sink into the material, losing themselves in the meditation of three-dimensional characters purveyed onscreen.
 The mystery behind their motivations will intrigue, as will their elusive behavior.
 Lovers of this film will recognize the faintly ironic politeness of the characters, as well as their apparent discomfort around one another; the strange sense of melancholy all around will feel familiar.